syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 You can retrieve the merge field names and also merge field group names in the Word document.

+The following code example shows how to retrieve the merge field names in the Word document.

 {% tabs %}

 {% highlight C# %}